-- Our manufacturing operations identified the materials and components in products that we manufacture or contract to manufacture that may contain conflict minerals necessary to the products, by reviewing the bill of materials or material database for such materials and components. - Our manufacturing operations then identified the first tier suppliers from whom these materials and components are purchased, advised these suppliers of our conflict minerals policy and requested that these suppliers complete a declaration designed to determine if the materials and components we purchase contain conflict minerals that originated from any of the Covered Countries.
-These suppliers were also requested to complete the Conflict Mineral Reporting Template developed by the Electronic Industry Citizenship Coalition and Global e-Sustainability Initiative (EICC/GeSI), a standardized reporting template to facilitate the transfer of information through the supply chain regarding mineral country of origin and identity of the smelters and refiners which processed the necessary conflict minerals contained in a manufacturer's products. - Our internal management team reviewed the results of our supply chain due diligence.
+- Our manufacturing operations identify the materials and components in products that we manufacture or contract to manufacture that may contain conflict minerals necessary to the products, by reviewing the bill of materials or material database for such materials and components. - Our manufacturing operations then identify the first tier suppliers from whom these materials and components are purchased, advise these suppliers of our conflict minerals policy to determine the scope of our RCOI process.
+These suppliers are surveyed annually to complete a declaration designed to determine if the materials and components we purchase contain conflict minerals that originated from any of the Covered Countries.
+These suppliers are also requested to complete the Conflict Mineral Reporting Template developed by the Electronic Industry Citizenship Coalition and Global e-Sustainability Initiative (EICC/GeSI), a standardized reporting template to facilitate the transfer of information through the supply chain regarding mineral country of origin and identity of the smelters and refiners which processed the necessary conflict minerals contained in a manufacturer's products. - Our internal management team reviews the results of our supply chain due diligence.
 This team consists of members of our senior management, and includes our executive vice president and chief operating officer, our vice president, marketing and representatives of our legal and financial reporting groups.
 Our internal team oversees our conflict minerals policy and advises our manufacturing operations regarding the procedures for performing our reasonable country of origin inquiry.